murchie85/OpenWeatherMap/README.md

 # INSTRUCTIONS

 Link to working wiht the API can be found here [OpenWeatherCurrentData](https://openweathermap.org/current)

+Store your Keys in a **non-github** linked directory